xelab04/incremental_backup/README.md

 # Incremental Backup

-Incremental backup program written entirely in Python3 Scans the folder for any existing files and copies those files to a backup folder.
+Incremental backup program written entirely in Python3 Scans the folder(s) for any existing files and copies those files to a backup folder if they have changed since the last time the program was run.
 Folders can be specified in the paths.py file and is necessary before use.

 In order to know which files have changed, there is a csv file listing the file paths and their corresponding "last date modified".

-The program will create the same file structure on the backup device.
+Bonus feature: The program will create the same file structure on the backup device.
 Meaning that a file being backed up from "/home/user/documents/file.txt" will then be found at "/backup_drive/home/user/documents/file.txt" making recovery of files much simpler.

 The program is still in Beta, meaning you may encounter bugs or errors during use.
 However, I feel that it is complete enough for public use.